-Her interests are as wide as her background: spirituality, healing, fine art, well-being, psychology, technology, science, design.
-After graduating from Parsons the New School for Design in 2006, she broadened her knowledge in the fields of energy, healing and well-being.
+After graduating from Parsons the New School for Design in 2006, she broadened her knowledge in the fields of energy, spirituality and well-being.
+Her interests are as wide as her background: mixing European, German and Netherland, and Asian heritage, Indonesia, China.
 Her passion lies in creating divine beauty and transformation.
-She is an artist, bestselling author, transformation and health coach, ordained Minister and Hado instructor.
+She is an artist, transformation and health coach, ordained Minister, Hado instructor.